-- Service trips to your home to teach you how to use the product. - ■ Improper installation. - Failure of the product if it is abused, misused, or used for other than the intended purpose or used commercially. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God. - Incidental or consequential damage to personal property caused by possible defects with this appliance.
+- Service trips to your home to teach you how to use the product. - Improper installation. - Failure of the product if it is abused, misused, or used for other than the intended purpose or used commercially. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God. - Incidental or consequential damage to personal property caused by possible defects with this appliance.

 This warranty is extended to the original purchaser and any succeeding owner for products purchased for home use within the USA.
-In Alaska, the warranty excludes the cost of shipping or service calls to your home.